Didi app suspended in China over data protection

 Didi responded by saying it had stopped registering new users and would remove its app from app stores.
 It said it would make changes to comply with rules and protect users’ rights.

+A notice on Didi’s China app showed it had updated its user information and data privacy policy on June 29, the day before its New York Stock Exchange debut.

+Didi did not immediately respond to a request to explain why it had updated the policy that day.

-Didi debuted on the New York Stock Exchange on Wednesday following a $4.4 billion initial public offering (IPO).
+Didi debuted in New York on Wednesday, following a $4.4 billion initial public offering (IPO).

 Didi was valued at $67.5 billion in the IPO, well down from the $100 billion it had hoped for, which potential investors had resisted.